 The Jerusalem temple continued to be referred to as the hierón following the death and resurrection of Christ (multiple times in Acts).

-The last time that the New Testament uses the word naós (referring to the actual sanctuary) in reference to the 2nd temple in Jerusalem, is in the verses in the Gospels which tell about the tearing of the veil between that holy place / holy of holies, which occurred when Jesus died on the cross (Matthew 27:51; Mark 15:38; Luke 23:45).
+Did you know that the last time that the New Testament uses the word naós (referring to the actual sanctuary) in reference to the 2nd temple in Jerusalem, is in the verses in the Gospels which tell about the tearing of the veil between that holy place / holy of holies, - which occurred when Jesus died on the cross (Matthew 27:51; Mark 15:38; Luke 23:45),

 PAUL WRITING ABOUT THE TEMPLE IN JERUSALEM